|Prince Albert Arts Centre, 1010 Central Avenue|

 |Mann Art Gallery at the E. A. Rawlinson Centre, 142-12th Street West|

-Overlooking the North Saskatchewan River, the Mann Art Gallery is Prince Albert’s premier destination for contemporary and historical art.
-The Gallery features a varied exhibition schedule promoting local, provincial and nationally acclaimed artists, as well as curated exhibitions, lectures and workshops.
-With a strong focus on education, iMAGine Arts Education Initiatives provide in-house and outreach programming to the City of Prince Albert and surrounding Lakeland District with themed art experiences based on our current exhibitions.
-Housing one of the largest permanent collections in the province, the MAG provides regular curated exhibitions of these artists who are influential in developing arts and culture in the region including A.F.L.
-Kenderdine, George Glenn, Aganetha Dyck, Andrée Martinson Felley, Myles MacDonald, Ernest Lindner and Joe Fafard.
+The Mann Art Gallery is Prince Albert’s premier destination for contemporary and historical art.
+The Gallery features a varied exhibition schedule promoting local, provincial, and nationally acclaimed artists, and hosts curated exhibitions, tours, and workshops.
+With a strong focus on education, iMAGine Arts Education Initiatives provide in-house and outreach programming to the City of Prince Albert and surrounding Lakeland District.
+The Mann Art Gallery also houses a Permanent Collection of more than 3,000 artworks, one of the largest collections in the province.
+Artists represented in the collection include Bob Boyer, Joe Fafard, Mina Forsyth, George Glenn, Augustus Kenderdine, Andree Felley-Martinson, Wynona Mulcaster, and 2017 Saskatchewan Arts Awards recipients Michel Boutin and Catherine Blackburn.
+The gallery also features a large variety of Indigenous artwork and hosts many Indigenous and Métis artists, further emphasizing the rich cultural value the region has to offer.

 |Step Back in Time at our Museums|